Motor Vehicle Injury Safety Belts: Primary (vs. Secondary) Enforcement Laws

 Evidence Gaps

-- What are the age, gender, and racial differences between violators in primary and secondary law states?
+- What are the age, sex, and racial differences between violators in primary and secondary law states?

 - Are primary enforcement laws more or less effective in certain populations?